rominasula/Capstone_Completion/README.md

 Add tasks

-Move tasks through the Kanban board
+Use the Kanban board

-Update project status
+Change project status

-Experience a polished Jira-like UI
+Enjoy a smooth Jira-like experience

 🎓 Capstone Compliance

-This project fulfills the capstone submission requirements:
+This project fulfills all capstone requirements:

-✔ Correct folder naming:
+✔ Correct folder structure
-Dervishi_Romina_Tracking_App_Capstone
-✔ Includes backend + frontend
+✔ Backend + Frontend
-✔ Includes authentication
+✔ Authentication
-✔ Real-world CRUD operations
+✔ CRUD operations
-✔ Fully styled UI
+✔ Styled UI
 ✔ Professional README

 📜 License

-This project was developed as an academic capstone and is not licensed for distribution without permission.
+This project was developed as an academic capstone and is not intended for redistribution without permission.

 🙋‍♀️ Author

 Romina Dervishi
 Tracking App — Capstone Project